tsunamishadow/bonusheroes/fortniteseason11.md

 Certain interative actions also earn you XP.

 Supercharging works similar to the Rest system in MMORPGs (like World of Warcraft).
 To Supercharge the bar - Don't Play Fortnite: BR.
 It's that simple.
 While not playing Fortnite BR you gain a supercharge state depending on how long you have been away.
 There is a maximum that can be stored, and a minimum time of not playing the game to gain the state.
 When you play the game, your XP bar will turn yellow, show "XP SUPERCHARGED" and you will see a little lightning bolt on the bar.
-Until that point all XP you earn is (up to) quadrupled and will slowly consume the supercharge state.
+Until that point all XP you earn is gets a 3.75 multiplier and will slowly consume the supercharge state.

 You have a bonus to your gained XP if you purchased the Season 10 Battle Pass months ago.